sinanata/manage-twitter-lists/README.md

 # manage-twitter-lists
 A simple piece of python code for adding multiple profiles to your twitter lists.
-Playing with Python and Twitter API.
+Playing with Python and Twitter API. <a href="https://twitter.com/sinanata/lists">Here</a> is my lists built with this method.

 # dependencies
 pip install python-twitter